 For 55 years, Jeopardy! has been a staple in American households, with longtime host Alex Trebek becoming an honorary family member to many viewers.
 But there’s one Jeopardy! question even the most diehard fans would likely get wrong: when will Alex Trebek retire?
 The answer might be sooner than you think.

-While many would start planning for retirement after more than three decades on a job, Trebek told People he’d be “lost” without Jeopardy! and he loves his role presenting trivia to eager contestants.
-In November 2018, he signed up for another three years on the show—a contract he intends to fulfill despite a recent cancer diagnosis.
+While many would start planning for retirement after more than three decades on a job, Trebek told People in March 2019 he’d be “lost” without Jeopardy! and he loves his role presenting trivia to eager contestants.
+The 79-year-old host, however, might be leaving the show sooner rather than later because of his battle with pancreatic cancer—which is so hard to treat.